Motorcycle DUI Accidents

 Riders do not have the luxury of a metal enclosure with seat-belts (no roll cage).
 Plus, they don't have an airbag.
 So motorcyclists who are struck, or cut off by someone else tend to get thrown off the bike.
 Invariably, when a car or other automobile goes up against a motorcycle, the biker always comes out on the losing end.
 And they often lose big or even die.

-What To Do If You are Hurt By A DUI Driver?
+What To Do If A DUI Driver Hurts you?

-Left-hand turn accidents, lane swerving, hard braking, and rear-enders increase when drunks are on the road.
+Left-hand turn accidents, lane swerving, hard braking, and rear-enders and other causes increase when drunks are on the road.
 Intoxicated drivers traversing the streets, exhibit decreased visibility, lack of environmental awareness, and reduced reaction times.
 All this makes the probability of a wreck much more incredible when someone is driving drunk.

 Of utmost importance to recognize is that when a cyclist is riding down the highway is hard to spot.
 Also, at dawn and dusk, they are even harder to see.
 And this is when many people drink or are returning from drinking.